What Is A Premium, and How Does It Affect Your Health Insurance Costs?

 - A copay is a fixed amount that you pay for services.

 Health insurance premiums don’t come with a fixed price.
-Health factors and the risk of needing expensive care play a role in determining the premium.
-The higher risk, the higher premium.
-Deductibles balance the potential costs of covering someone.
-A plan with a low deductible will have a higher premium.
+Health factors and the risk of needing expensive care play a role in determining the premium, balancing the potential costs of covering someone.
+A plan with a low deductible tends to have a higher premium.
 A plan with a high deductible will have a lower premium.
 Choosing the plan with the lowest premium isn’t always the best decision, here’s why:

 If you require unexpected major care, like a hospital visit, you may be responsible for a deductible of $2,500 or more before your insurance company begins to pay a percentage of your costs.